lingxiao/story-board/experiments/docker-tut/README.md

 * why: develope in one enviornment, deploy in another

+## Terminology

+1. Images

-## Containers
+2. Containers

 	* what: docker's equivalent solution to **virtual machines**

 	* why: more lightweight than virtual machines, so can use underlying system/resources better

 ## Basic Hello World